FK Modriča

-Fudbalski klub Alfa Modriča (Serbian Cyrillic: Фудбалски клуб Алфа Moдpичa) is a professional football club based in Modriča that is situated in Republika Srpska, Bosnia and Herzegovina.
+Fudbalski klub Modriča (Serbian Cyrillic: Фудбалски клуб Модрича), known as Alfa Modriča for sponsorship reasons, is a professional football club based in Modriča that is situated in Republika Srpska, Bosnia and Herzegovina.

-The club was founded in 1922 and it is currently active in the First League of the Republika Srpska.
+The club was founded in 1922 and it is currently active in the Second League of the Republika Srpska.
 The club plays its home matches at the Dr. Milan Jelić Stadium, which has a capacity of 6,000 seats.

 Modriča became champions in the First League of RS in the 2002–03 season, which secured them a place in the Premier League of Bosnia and Herzegovina.
 The club's big success came in the 2003–04 season when it won the national cup.
 Due to this victory, Modriča qualified for the following season's UEFA Cup tournament.
 It played against FC Santa Coloma of Andorra and won both games, but was later knocked out by Bulgarian side PFC Levski Sofia.

 However, its biggest success was when it won the 2007–08 Bosnian Premier League and qualified for the 2008–09 UEFA Champions League qualifying rounds where they played against FK Dinamo Tirana and Aalborg BK.

+The club is sponsored by Meridianbet.